 Types of work Estimated Cost Notes Intersection improvement \$40,000 to \$60,000 for Median refuge These are only indicative costs.
-Depending on the nature of works on individual intersection, the cost would vary and \$13,000 to \$20,000 for Kerb extension would require detailed cost estimation.
-Pedestrian Crossing \$120-\$150k These are only indicative costs.
+Depending on the nature of works on individual intersection, the cost would vary and \$13,000 to \$20,000 for Kerb extension Pedestrian Crossing \$120-\$150k These are only indicative costs.
 Depending on the nature of works on individual intersection, the cost would vary and would require detailed cost estimation.
 Traffic Signal improvements \$200-\$300K for Traffic Signals Installation These are only indicative costs.
-Depending on the nature of works on individual intersection, the cost would vary \$20,000-\$30,000 for Traffic Signal Optimization would require detailed cost estimation.
+Depending on the nature of works on individual intersection, the cost would va \$20,000-\$30,000 for Traffic Signal Optimization would require detailed cost estimation.